 When hosted in the United States region, all data and backups are stored and transmitted exclusively within the United States—no exceptions.

-When hosted in Canada, Europe, Asia, or Australia, all data and backups are stored exclusively within the single region.
+When hosted in Canada, Europe, Asia Pacific, Australia, Africa or South America, all data and backups are stored exclusively within the single region.

 All system users that are managed and stored in Launchpad for all regions are stored exclusively in the United States.
 Only personally identifiable information in your licensed user profiles will be stored exclusively in the United States region, including: